If this is okay with you, please close this message.

 If this is okay with you, please close this message.
 If not, please read more about your options.

-Mind's work to remove inequality of opportunities in the mental health sector.
+Mind's work to remove inequality of opportunity in the mental health sector.
 We have longstanding history of supporting people facing multiple discrimination (i.e. discrimination because of their mental heath problems as well as on the ground of protected characteristics such as ethnicity, religion, sexuality or disability).

 We work to ensure people's human rights are fully respected and policies do not disriminate against vulnerable people